GcGoat/Schematics-Monitor/README.md

 Instalation:
 1. Place Programable Board
 2. Copy code from [HERE](https://raw.githubusercontent.com/GcGoat/Schematics-Monitor/main/LUA) and paste it into board by Right mouse click -> Advanced -> Paste Lua Configuration from Clipboard
-3. Connect PB to container first and then to screens.
+3. Connect PB to container first and then to screen(s).

 MAIN THING is to link container to the first slot which contains needed event listeners.
 Rest 9 slots can b used for 9 screens.